Home > Property > Who Pays the Court Costs for an Eviction in the UK?

 Lost Rent

-If your Section 8 or Section 21 notice is found to be invalid, it can lead to significant delays in the possession process and additional loss of rent in cases where arrears can’t be recovered.
+If your Section 8 notice is found to be invalid, it can lead to significant delays in the possession process and additional loss of rent in cases where arrears can’t be recovered.

 Court Costs